Aristotle once wrote, “to be a master of metaphor is a sign of genius.”

 But before we get to all that, let’s answer the questions people ask most often about metaphors.
 We’ll start with a metaphor definition:

 What is a Metaphor?

-A metaphor takes an object or action and compares it to something blindingly familiar, but completed unrelated.
+A metaphor (from the Latin metaphora) takes an object or action and compares it to something blindingly familiar, but completely unrelated.